cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 ## Annotating the tree

 Each tree node, leaf or not, is annotated with a "size".
 Leaf $i$'s size is 1 if Chord $i$ is open, 0 otherwise.
 A non-leaf's size is the number of open leafs in its subtree.
 For instance, the root's size is equal to the total number of open leafs.
-Before looping thru $P''$, all nodes have initial size 0.
+Before looping thru $P"$, all nodes have initial size 0.

 What happens when we open chord $i$?
 Clearly, we should set `leaf[i]`'s size to 1.
 Each of $i$'s ancestors' sizes should also be incremented, since one leaf in their subtree was newly opened.
 This takes $O(\log n)$ time.
 Likewise, closing chord $i$ requires setting `leaf[i]`'s size to 0, and decrementing each of $i$'s ancestors' sizes.